nytr0gen/deduplicate/README.md

 # Deduplicate

 Parsing through long lists of endpoints, full of params, became a hassle?
 You want to get out?
-So no more, Deduplicate is the solution.
+Say no more, Deduplicate is the solution.
 With less than 200 lines of code, written in Go, it will remove any duplicates from your lists and make visual parsing a bliss.

 I made this so that I can go faster through [wayback urls](https://github.com/tomnomnom/waybackurls) output.